cocoafish/cocoafish-as3/README.md

 3. Send an API request with the `sendRequest` method

-Method:
+>Method:
+>

-public function sendRequest(url:String, method:String, data:Object, useSecure:Boolean, callback:Function):void
+>     public function sendRequest(url:String, method:String, data:Object, useSecure:Boolean, callback:Function):void

-Parameters:
+>
+>Parameters:

-url: the API url (without "http://api.cocoafish.com/v1/" prefix)
+>     url: the API url (without "http://api.cocoafish.com/v1/" prefix)
-method: the http method (accept values are GET, POST, PUT, DELETE)
+>     method: the http method (accept values are GET, POST, PUT, DELETE)
-data: the parameters to be passed to the API
+>     data: the parameters to be passed to the API
-useSecure: a boolean that indicates whether to use https
+>     useSecure: a boolean that indicates whether to use https
-callback: the callback function
+>     callback: the callback function

 ## Example

 The following is an example of creating user by using the Cocoafish as3 library.
 This example will create a user with a profile photo.
 To send photo data, the library accepts an instance of `FileReference` as the `photo` field.
 The File Reference instance should be loaded with the local file information before being passed to `sendRequest`.

-### Example Source Code:
+### Example Source Code

 	private var photo:FileReference;	// FileReference instance for "photo" field of input data